Pulover/PuloversMacroCreator/Documentation/Main.md

 **Find / Replace**: This window helps finding and replacing parts of the commands in the *Details*, *Repeat*, *Delay*, *Control* and *Window* columns only.
 To select similar Command Types use the Select Menu.
 Note: Changing parameters of certain commands may cause misbehavior in Playback.
 Replace should be used only when and where necessary.

+**Add Macro**: Creates a new Macro tab.

+**Close Macro**: Closes the currently selected Macro tab.

+**Duplicate Macro**: Copies all commands from currently selected Macro to a new tab.

+**Import**: Imports a Project without erasing the current one.
+All found Macros will be appended to the tab list.

+**Save Current Macro**: Saves the currently selected Macro to a PMC file.

+## Modify / Insert

+**Insert from Box**: Inserts the command in the Hotkey box at the bottom in the current selected row (or at the end of the list if no row is selected).

+**Repeat**: This field is used as a quick-edit to set the Repeat number to selected rows using the Apply buttons on the right.

+**Delay (ms)**: Default delay between commands.
+The number set in this box will be automatically applied to a new added command (except for Mouse and Window commands which have individual default values that can be set in the [Settings Window](p7-Settings.html#defaults)).
+This field is also used as a quick-edit to set the Delay to selected rows using the Apply buttons on the right.

+**Insert Box**: This box can be used to add commands to the list.
+Click in the box and press the buttons to add on the keyboard then press the Insert button to add them to the list (you can also use the Insert key as a shortcut when the focus is on the ListView).

+**Insert Keystroke**: Alternative to the *Insert Box*.
+It opens a window where you choose a keyboard key from a list to insert.
+You can also choose to hold (Down) or release (Up) the key.

 ### General Remarks